Holy-Person/MultyTool/README.md

 * [License](#license)

 ## So, what's this?
-This is an Electron app, I am working on this on my own right now as a student, so development might be a bit slower than what you're used to.
+This is an Electron app, I am working on this on my own right now as a student, so development might be a bit slower than what you're used to.<br>
 A module based Electron application, customizable depending on what module you need, the goal will be to make modules for whatever I might need with ease, or even create a module to create more modules, for now this will be a simple test for myself.

 Any problems or suggestions?
 Send me an E-Mail [here](#help) or ask in the Discord.